gumaerc-testorg/16.90-spring-2014/content/pages/numerical-methods-for-partial-differential-equations/more-on-finite-element-methods/1690r-boundary-conditions-for-finite-elements.md

 Boundary Condition Implementation Details
 -----------------------------------------

-In class, we will discuss the details of the implementation of the boundary conditions into a computer program using the following MATLAB® script.
+In class, we will discuss the details of the implementation of the boundary conditions into a computer program using the following MATLAB{{< sup "®" >}} script.

 % FEM solver for k d2T/dx2 + f = 0 where f = 50 exp(x)
 %